Survata/survata-android-public-sdk/README.md

 ### Step 1

 Add dependencies in `build.gradle`.
-1.0.18 is the latest version.
+1.0.20 is the latest version for Android 4.0.

 ```groovy
         dependencies {